-AKVIS Magnifier lets you change the size of an image without loss in quality.
-The software allows enlarging an image to a super-high resolution of up to 30,000 x 30,000 pixels (300,000 in the 64 bit version).
-Whether creating poster-size images, adding resolution for printing an enlargement, or reducing image size, AKVIS Magnifier will make your prints look sharper and better defined!
+AKVIS Magnifier AI lets you change the size of an image without loss in quality.
+The software allows enlarging an image to a super-high resolution.
+Whether creating poster-size images, adding resolution for printing, or reducing image size, AKVIS Magnifier AI will make your images look crisp and clear!

-Compare the ten times magnified image with the original image.
+Compare the image increased by 800% with the original one.

-In order to resize an image, one should perform the following steps:
+In order to resize an image, perform the following steps:

 - If you work with the standalone edition (use a file in JPEG, RAW, PNG, BMP, or TIFF format):